-It was 10 degrees, a couple hours after sunset on the vast Nebraskan plains, when Trent Santero crawled inside his tent.
+It was 10 degrees, a couple of hours after sunset on the vast Nebraskan plains, when Trent Santero crawled inside his tent.
 He zipped a sleeping bag up to his chin.
 “The wind was whipping,” he said.

 Santero, a product manager with Cabela’s, was testing his company’s latest line of outdoor goods.
-But unlike the hunting and fishing hallmarks Cabela’s is known for Santero classified the test gear as “fast and light.”
+But unlike the hunting and fishing hallmarks, Cabela’s is known for Santero classified the test gear as “fast and light.”

 Called Cabela’s XPG line, the collection includes backpacking tents, breathable jackets, shell pants, active apparel, running shoes, and headlamps.
 (XPG is an acronym, with a chopped-off “e” on the first word, which stands for Extreme Performance Gear.)

 In outdoor retail, taxidermied deer and Gore-Tex-lined running shoes are rarely in close proximity.
-XPG represents not just a new fold for Cabela’s but it also demonstrates a change in the industry.
-“Active people and weekend warriors are the aim,” Santero said.
+XPG represents not just a new fold for Cabela’s but also demonstrates a change in the industry.
+“Active people and weekend warriors are the aims,” Santero said.
 “We have a right to play in this space.”

 A “right,” as Santero called it, might be an odd way to phrase a product line launch.
-But the quip addresses a division in big-box outdoor retail — you have hunt/fish-based outlets like Cabela’s, Gander Mountain, and Bass Pro Shops; the hike/climb/paddle template rules at REI, EMS and (in Canada) MEC, among other chains.
+But the quip addresses a division in big-box outdoor retail — you have hunt/fish-based outlets like Cabela’s, Gander Mountain, and Bass Pro Shops; the hike/climb/paddle template rules at REI, EMS, and (in Canada) MEC, among other chains.

 There is certainly crossover.
 Camping, for one, bridges both worlds, with tents and sleeping bags necessary and sellable to all demographics who recreate outside.
 Backpacking, which means carrying your own camping equipment into the woods, is a focus with Cabela’s and its new “xtreme” gear line.